syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/mail-merge/mail-merge-for-nested-groups.md

 ---
-title: Mail merge for nested groups in C# | DocIO | Syncfusion
+title: Mail merge for nested groups in C# | DocIO | Syncfusion&reg;
 description: Learn how to Mail merge for nested groups - replace merge fields in nested regions of document with relational data using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO